Your DevOps team might be practicing ClickOps without even realizing it causing inefficiencies, misconfigurations, and cost sprawl.

 Upskill Engineers:

-Simply stated, be persistent in training the organization’s teams on automation-first approaches to eliminate ClickOps practices at their potential source.
+Be persistent in training the organization’s teams on automation-first methods.
+This will help eliminate ClickOps practices at their source and prevent IaC drift.

 The ClickOps Bottom Line